 My primary care doc (a freaking SAINT who was also my employer and BFF) prescribed the LDN for me, but in 2009 she retired and the neurotology-focused ENT I'd been seeing for the inner-ear issues took over the LDN prescription, which of course I appreciated a lot.

-But last year, in January of 2016, I found out that the ENT didn't take Medicare (my only insurance) anymore, so at that point things got tricky....where was I going to get my LDN?
+But last year, in January of 2016, I found out that the ENT didn't take Medicare (my only insurance) anymore, plus he had some ideas I found pretty sketchy, so at that point things got tricky....where was I going to get my LDN?
 I was really worried.
 I had to pay out of pocket to see him that one last time, but at least he was nice enough to give me a whole year's worth of LDN refills, which he prescribed in 3 mg caps for me to take up to 4 of per day, so I could experiment with slightly higher doses (up to 12mg).
 That gave me 120 caps a month.

-She referred me to a complete lunatic with terrifyingly bad online reviews and almost no good ones, so I passed on that bad movie without ever buying a ticket and just kept looking.
+She referred me to a neurologist who had terrifyingly bad online reviews and almost no good ones, so I passed on that bad movie without ever buying a ticket and just kept looking.
 Then that new PCP, who barely knew me and didn't want to prescribe for me, sent a letter stating she was moving away and that I had to get yet another new PCP, the 4th new one in 7 years.
 That was fine with me.
-I found a fourth new PCP, but that one also wanted me to be under the care of a neurologist, and she referred me to the exact same lunatic!
-I passed again on that particular recommendation and kept trying to find a neurologist on my own who sounded open-minded.
-But I wasn't having much luck....lots of neurologists won't see people with MS. Can't imagine why.
+I found a fourth new PCP, but that one also wanted me to be under the care of a neurologist, so I agreed but she referred me to the exact same lunatic!
+Apparently that clinic only knows of one neurologist to use for referrals...so I passed again on that recommendation and kept trying to find a neurologist on my own who sounded open-minded.
+But I wasn't having much luck....lots of neurologists won't see people with MS at all; even the neurologist who diagnosed me doesn't see MS patients anymore.

 Anyway, as the year's worth of LDN refills was waning, I emailed my old ENT's office in desperation, asking if he knew of ANY doctors who prescribed LDN, preferably neurologists.
 I got no direct response but noticed that another 6 months of refills had been authorized, so that was super nice of him.